wangnuannuan/coap.mqtt.lwm2m.client/README.md

                    [--content-format MIME] [-v] [-q] [--dump FILE]
                    [--interactive] [--credentials CREDENTIALS]

-- --non, Send request as non-confirmable (NON) message
+- --non, Send request as non-confirmable (NON) message,Default: False
-- --method, Name or number of request method to use ,the default is "GET"
+- --method, Name or number of request method to use ,Default: “GET”
-- --observe, Register an observation on the resource
+- --observe, Register an observation on the resource,Default: False
 - --observe-exec,Run the specified program whenever the observed resource changes, feeding the response data to its stdin
 - --accept, Content format to request
 - --proxy, Relay the CoAP request to a proxy for execution